bbglab/oncodrivefml/docs/source/workflow.rst

 - The :ref:`signature <signature dict>` is computed (:mod:`oncodrivefml.signature`).

-- Create executors by element.
+- Create executors by element (:class:`oncodrivefml.executors.bymutation.ElementExecutor`).

-- Launch the executors in parallel.
+- Launch the executors in parallel using :class:`multiprocessing.pool.Pool`.

-- Do a multiple test correction.
+- Do a multiple test correction (:mod:`oncodrivefml.mtc`).

-- Generate the output.
+- Generate the output (:mod:`oncodrivefml.store`).